The Best Things About Living in East Sacramento

 East Sacramento has some of the most elegant and extravagant homes in the city.
 The area is comprised of a handful of small, charming neighborhoods that blend seamlessly with the refined, elegant homes built primarily in the 1930s and 1940s.
 You will discover an array of housing styles in East Sacramento, including European revivals, bungalows, Craftsman, Spanish, Tudors, and ranch style homes, ranging from quaint storybook to posh grandeur.

 Some of the most stunning homes are situated in the Fab Forties neighborhood, comprised of wide avenues lined with canopies of trees, and picturesque pre-World War II homes on larger lots.
 The enclave extends between the borders of J Street, Folsom Boulevard, 38th and 47th Streets.
 These stunning homes have housed some prominent residents, including Ronald and Nancy Reagan.
-Every year, residents in the Fabulous Forties neighborhood open their homes for the Sacred Heart Parish School Holiday Tour, where visitors may take a self-guided tour through five magnificent homes decked out for the holidays.
+Every year, residents in the Fabulous Forties neighborhood open their homes for the Sacred Heart Parish School Holiday Tour, where visitors may take a self-guided tour through several magnificent homes decked out for the holidays.
 Taking a drive down one of these streets around the holidays will immerse you in a sparkling winter wonderland, with lights strung across the streets and larger-than-life holiday displays.
 Some residents even hand out hot chocolate!

 East Sacramento is dotted with small community parks, most with play structures for the kids and wide open fields for sports and picnicking.
 But the jewel of the area is the 32-acre McKinley Park.
 It features a small duck pond, a community pool, an expansive playground, tennis courts and playing fields, as well as the McKinley Rose Garden, a fragrant, colorful spot to admire the blooms or just sit back and relax.
 The park is a community hub, with the Clunie Community Center home to special events and the McKinley Library.
 Runners and walkers frequent the trail circling around this spacious and scenic park, and yogis enjoy free Saturday morning yoga classes held near the rose garden.